MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 ## Configure Azure AI Inference service deployment

 There are multiple options for deploying models in the Azure AI Foundry portal.
 In this exercise, you'll use the **Azure AI model inference** deployment option, which supports both *Azure OpenAI* models and *Model as a service* models from the Azure AI Foundry model catalog.
-Since all models are deployed to a common endpoint hosted by your Azure AI Services resource, it is easy to switch between models when testing them in order to compare behavior and performance.
+Since all models are deployed to a common endpoint hosted by your Azure AI Services resource, it's easy to switch between models when testing them in order to compare behavior and performance.

-1. In the toolbar at the top right of your Azure AI Foundry project page, use the **Preview features** icon (📣) to display preview features.
+1. In the toolbar at the top right of your Azure AI Foundry project page, use the **Preview features** icon (**&#9215;**) to display preview features.
 1. Verify that the **Deploy models to Azure AI model inference service** feature is enabled.
 Then close the **Preview features** pane.

 ## Review model details and benchmarks